McTavishLab/physcraper/README.md

-Use a phylogenetic tree and a DNA alignment to automatically find and add nucleotide sequences from a genetic database, to reproducibly improve and advance phylogenetic knowledge in a group.
+Use a phylogenetic tree and a DNA alignment to automatically find and add nucleotide sequences from a genetic database, to reproducibly improve and advance phylogenetic knowledge within a biological group.

 Physcraper relies on
 [taxonomic](https://tree.opentreeoflife.org/about/taxonomy-version/ott3.3)